ComplexxCarrot/Smart-Parking-Project/README.md

 # Smart-Parking-Project
 https://complexxcarrot.github.io/Smart-Parking-Project/
-(In progress) Smart Parking Project using Arduino ESP8266 and Firebase to create a website to show empty parking space so people can easily find empty parking space
+Smart Parking Project using Arduino ESP8266 and Firebase to create a website to show empty parking space so people can easily find empty parking space

 Important note:
 - As long as my ESP8266 is connected to a power source, the program will keep being updated